yf12C06/usedcarsales_webscraping/README.md

 Found out a few interesting facts by digging further into the data

-# Please check the PDF presentation and jupyter notebook more information
+# Please check the PDF presentation and jupyter notebook for more information